A standing committee of the SRCA

 Here is a great website to check out many of the Clubs and Societies in San Diego:

 Penasquitos Garden Exchange is every 1st and 3rd.
 Saturdays of the month, at their library.

 All events unless noted at: West Sycamore Staging Area-East end of Stonebridge Pkwy.
 92131

 Get your exercise and help improve your park, by lending a hand.
-Please bring gloves and wear long pants and sturdy shoes, a hat, sunglasses and sunscreen.
-Water, Gatorade and snacks are provided!
-For more information, contact Mission Trails Ranger Andrew Miller at [email protected]
+For more information, contact Mission Trails Ranger at [email protected]

-Join Mission Trails Ranger Andrew Miller at the for his monthly 90-minute guided nature walk, focused on the plant communities and animals commonly found at West Sycamore.
+Join Ranger Andrew Miller [email protected] for his 90-minute guided nature walk, focused on the plant communities and animals.
 Wear comfortable shoes and bring a hat and bottled water.
-Info at www.mtrp.org/events

 Monthly Energy & Safety Updates